 Becoming a fugitive

-During the Korean War, Park became a fugitive even after completing his military duties.
-That was after the government under the leadership of Syngman Rhee reneged on its promise and planned to conscript male students during the graduation ceremony.
-So, Park ran away to a friend with classic Chinese know-how to help him change his identity.
+During the Korean War, Park became a fugitive even after completing his military duties; the government under Syngman Rhee’s leadership reneged on its promise and planned to conscript male students during the graduation ceremony.
+So, Park ran away to a friend with traditional Chinese know-how to help him change his identity.
 He started to live a new life as a 30-year-old who always wore a fedora with a mustache.

 Education & Artistic career

 Park developed his visual language back during the Korean Civil War of 1950.
 Shortly after joining Hong-Ik University to study art, he was instead interrupted by war, forcing him to take a crash course.

 I just imagine, I had to do all the things that Dada did, plus what the post-war abstraction artist did- there are some things you cannot do about in life – but I guess it was just my fate.